Covantec/quaive.manual/getting_started/importing_users.rst

 After creating users with bulk upload, you can even bulk add portrait images as follows:

-* In the siteroot, via the Barceloneta interface on cms.yoursite.com, add a Folder ‘avatars’ to the portal root
+* In the site root, via the Barceloneta interface on cms.yoursite.com, add a Folder ‘avatars’ to the portal root
 * Upload images into this folder with ids like ‘johndoe.jpg’ matching userid ‘johndoe’
 * Run::